Skip to Main Content

 Oregon first-time homebuyer assistance programs

-Whether you’re looking to sail off the coast of Newport or you’re hoping to live in the shadow of Mt.
-Bachelor to spend your days skiing (or both), planting permanent roots in Oregon can feel tough for first-time homebuyers.
-With median home prices above $491,000 in the state, according to data from Redfin, finding an affordable place to call your own isn’t easy.
-However, you don’t have to do it on your own, thanks to assistance from Oregon Housing and Community Services (OHCS) and a number of other organizations across the Beaver State.
+Whether you’re a lifelong Oregonian or a recent transplant, setting down permanent roots there can feel tough for first-time homebuyers.
+As of January 2025, the state’s median home sale price was $508,100, an increase of 5 percent year-over-year and well above the national median, according to Redfin.
+While finding an affordable home in Oregon can be challenging, you don’t have to do it on your own, thanks to assistance from Oregon Housing and Community Services (OHCS) and other organizations across the state.

-The Oregon Bond Residential Loan program offers a selection of low-rate mortgages — including conventional, FHA, VA and USDA loans — with two assistance options for first-time homebuyers:
+The Oregon Bond Residential Home Loan Program offers a selection of low-rate mortgages — including conventional, FHA, VA and USDA loans — with two assistance options for first-time homebuyers:

-The Oregon Bond Residential Loan is also available to repeat homebuyers if the buyer is purchasing in a specific target area.
+The Oregon Bond Residential Loan is also available to repeat homebuyers if the buyer is a veteran or purchasing in a specific target area.

 OHCS Flex Lending Program

-If you earn less than $125,000 per year, you may qualify for OHCS’ Flex Lending program, which offers between 4 percent and 5 percent of your first mortgage as another loan for down payment and closing costs.
-Low-income (earning 80 percent or less of the area median income) borrowers can eventually have the loan forgiven.
-Moderate-income borrowers (above 80 percent of the area median income) will repay the loan in monthly installments; the interest rate will be 1 percent higher than the interest rate on the first mortgage.
-You’ll need a minimum credit score of 620, but there is no requirement to be a first-time buyer.
+Eligible borrowers can receive either 4 percent or 5 percent of their first mortgage as another loan to cover down payment and closing costs.
+Borrowers who earn 80 percent or less of their area median income (AMI) can eventually have the loan forgiven.
+Moderate-income borrowers will repay the loan in monthly installments; the interest rate will be 1 percent higher than the interest rate on the first mortgage.

 Other Oregon homebuyer assistance programs

-Along with the Flex Lending program, OHCS works with local organizations throughout the state to help buyers secure assistance with down payment and closing cost funds.
+Along with the Flex Lending program, OHCS works with local organizations throughout the state to help buyers pay down payment and closing costs.
 Here’s a look at some of the most widely available assistance programs.

 ACCESS: Jackson and Josephine Counties

-Qualified buyers who can contribute at least $500 of their own money might be able to secure a $2,500 grant to cover a down payment, closing costs or prepaid items.
-You’ll need to attend a homebuyer education course and be a first-time buyer to qualify.
+Qualified, first-time homebuyers who can contribute at least $500 of their own money might be able to secure a $2,500 grant to cover a down payment or closing costs.
 This grant does not need to be repaid.
+You’ll need to attend a homebuyer education course.

 Portland Housing Center: Multnomah, Washington, Clackamas, Yamhill and Columbia Counties

-Through the Portland Housing Center, first-time buyers earning 80 percent or less of the area median income can qualify for a low-rate loan of up to $80,000 to cover down payment and closing costs.
+Through the Portland Housing Center, first-time buyers earning 80 percent or less of the AMI can qualify for a low-rate loan of up to $80,000 to cover down payment and closing costs.
 There is also an IDA (Individual Development Account) program that offers a $5 match for every $1 saved toward a down payment.
-While that program is currently full, you can add your name to a waiting list when funds are available again.

 Community Connection of Northeast Oregon: Baker, Grant, Union and Wallowa Counties

-The Community Connection of Northeast Oregon offers an IDA for first-time homebuyers that matches every $1 you save for a down payment with $5 — up to a maximum of $21,600 ($3,600 of your own savings, plus $18,000 of matching funds.
-For more information, email susy@ccno.org.
+The Community Connection of Northeast Oregon offers an IDA for first-time homebuyers that matches every $1 you save for a down payment with $5.

 Many of these down payment assistance programs have certain requirements, such as income limits, a homebuyer education requirement or a minimum buyer contribution.
 Here is a complete list of organizations offering down payment assistance in Oregon.